franzbu/EnhancedSpaces.spoon/README.md

 For switching between the windows of your current mSpace, press 'alt' and 'tab'.

-As before, the below lines represent the default setup, and you do not need to add them to your 'init.lua' unless you prefer different shortcut:
+As before, the below lines represent the default setup, and you do not need to add them to your 'init.lua' unless you prefer different shortcuts:

 ```lua